ccassar/raft/README.md

 and keepalive parameters and enforcement policy.

 Both the server side and client side are set up with prometheus and zap logging interceptors in order to provide consistent logging and metrics collection for gRPC calls.
-Note that logging filters out anything other than request vote RPCs to avoid the cost on the more common AppendEntry messages.
-A detailed configuration option in WithMetrics option under the control of the application determines whether we track the latency distribution of RPC calls.
+Note that RPC logging filters out anything other than request vote RPCs to avoid the cost on the more common AppendEntry messages.
+A `detailed` configuration option [WithMetrics](https://godoc.org/github.com/ccassar/raft#WithLogger) under the control of the application determines whether we track the latency distribution of RPC calls.

 #### TLS: Protecting Intracluster Messaging

 The Raft package supports protecting intra-cluster traffic with mutually authenticated TLS.
 Client dial options can be provided by the application as part of `MakeNode()` initialisation.
 These `grpc.DialOptions` are used by the local node when dialing into remote nodes.
-Godoc provides an example of how to run with TLS enabled.
+Godoc provides [an example](https://godoc.org/github.com/ccassar/raft#example-MakeNode--WithTLSConfiguration) of how to run with TLS enabled and with mutual authentication between server and client.

 ### Metrics

-The Raft package accepts a prometheus metrics registry and uses that to track key statistics of the Raft operation.
+The Raft package accepts a prometheus metrics registry and uses that to track key statistics of the Raft operation, including RPC metrics client and server side (using gRPC middleware interceptors).

 ### Logging